Network

 Architecture

-│ Application (curl, browser, etc.) │
+│ Application (curl, browser, mesh daemon) │

-│ POSIX Shim (socket, connect, send) │ Membrane
+│ POSIX Shim (socket, connect, send) │

 │ or Native ION Channel API │

-│ LwIP TCP/IP Stack (Grafted) │ Userland
+│ LwIP TCP/IP Stack (Grafted) │ Legacy IP

-│ or UTCP Sovereign Transport │
+│ or UTCP Sovereign Transport │ or Sovereign

-│ Per-Process ION Rings (proc_rx, proc_tx) │ Zero-Copy
+│ Per-Process ION Rings │ Zero-Copy

-│ NetSwitch (L2 Demux) │ Kernel
+│ NetSwitch (EtherType Demux) │ L0 Switch

 │ VirtIO-Net Driver (HAL) │ Raw Frames

-- UTCP — Sovereign transport protocol for Nexus-to-Nexus traffic
+- UTCP – Sovereign transport protocol for Nexus-to-Nexus traffic (kernel-native, ION ring integrated)

-- Libertaria Wire Frame — The Libertaria protocol stack wire format
+- Libertaria Wire Frame – The Libertaria protocol stack wire format (LWF v3, encrypted by default)

-The NetSwitch
+The NetSwitch — L0 Sovereign Switch

 - The VirtIO-Net driver delivers a raw Ethernet frame